Passer au contenu

 1. Hang with your arms extended and your core engaged.

-2. Engage your abs and lift your feet toward the bar, legs straight.
+2. Engage your abs and lift your feet towards the bar, keeping your legs straight.

-3. Touch the bar with your toes, then slowly lower yourself back down.
+3. Touch the bar with your toes, then slowly lower them back down.

-4. Keep your torso and legs straight throughout the entire movement.
+4. Keep your core and legs straight throughout the whole movement.

-5. Breathe deeply and control the descent phase.
+5. Breathe deeply and control the way down.

 Tips:

-Use a slight (controlled) kip to link the reps together, but always keep your core engaged.
+Use a slight kip swing (controlled) to link your reps, but always keep your core active.

 Fix your gaze on a point in front of you to stabilize the movement.